 Our Stall Spin Awareness Training course will focus on keeping you safe in the air and confident to deal with any flight situation or attitude you may find yourself in.

 The course comprises of;

-• Comprehensive ground briefings pre and post flights – totally 8 hours.
+• Comprehensive ground briefings pre and post flights – total 8 hours.

 • Four hours flying in the Slingsby Firefly